Paint the Town Redding!

 Theater and Art

 Coffee and Treats

-Find out what local shopping means at Enjoy the Store.
-We like our quirky crystals at Juniper Stones Gallery and browsing the vintage goods at Memory Lane.
-Abode sells homewares and dried flowers while Bogbean is your stop for vinyls and other media.
-Women love the clothes racks at Carrousel and Common — housed in the city’s oldest building — while everyone can find something of interest at Gather Downtown, a collaborative shopping experience.
-Explore unique concepts like Abe’s Haberdashery selling a variety of odd gifts and vintage clothes that you didn’t know you needed.
-Zoe’s Travel Shoppe will have all your wants and needs for the next leg of your journey.
+Find out what local shopping means at Enjoy the Store and Sketch & Press.
+We like our colorful crystals at Juniper Stones Gallery and browsing at indie bookstore Shop Around The Corner Books.
+Abode sells aesthetic homewares, jewelry, and dried florals, while Bogbean is your stop for vinyls.
+Ladies love the boutique clothing at Floranthropist Market, Carousel, and Apricot Lane, while everyone can find something of interest at Gather Downtown.
+Explore vintage treasures at Old 44 Vintage, Friday’s Vintage Co., and Abe’s Haberdashery.
+Zoe’s Travel Shoppe has all your wants and needs for the next leg of your journey.

 Dine, Don’t Dash

 From the new food trucks of The Park to a historic landmark Jacks, Redding offers up true tastes of Northern California cuisine.
 A stroll through Downtown Redding makes that clear.
 Take a break from the watersports and hiking to enjoy a meal at one of our institutions like Vintage Public House or Market Street Blade and Barrel.
 Restaurants like La Cabana bring a Mexican flare while Cinders Wood Fired Pizza serves up tastes of Italy.
 International flavors abound but you’ll also find slices of classic Americana at Trendy’s diner or more gourmet fare at Carnegie’s.

 It’s OK to Be Inside